captainalan/pelican-test/content/corona-virus-068.md

   depraved/evil/terrible

-Associated with the last point is the retort, "Oh so you would like to live in Saudi Arabia?" without consideration of hwo democracies/republics have been instrumental in propping up many of the "third world dictators" we villianize today.
+Associated with the last point is the retort, "Oh so you would like to live in Saudi Arabia?" without consideration of how democracies/republics have been instrumental in propping up many of the "third world dictators" we villainize today.